progmatix21/North/README.md

 Indiia ('India', 'Indianapolis')
 Bengalure ('Bengaluru', 'Bangalore')
 New Deli ('New Delhi',)
-Viola ('Violet', 'India')
+Viola ('Violet', 'Rama')
 Bloo ('Blue',)
 ```

 ## Installation

-Install the `pytrie` package.
+Install the `pytrie` package for the trie functionality.
+Install the `pyxDamerauLevenshtein` for the similarity algorithm.

+There is a `requirements.txt` file which you can optionally use with pip3.

 Then clone this repository and start using North.